Loyola Chicago is back in the NCAA tournament — and so is 101-year-old Sister Jean

 A San Francisco native who played basketball in high school before joining the Sisters of Charity of the Blessed Virgin Mary, Sister Jean was ready to retire in 1994 (per Loyola Chicago) when she instead accepted an offer to assist members of the school’s athletic teams in maintaining academic eligibility.
 That quickly turned into a role as a team chaplain, and over the years her devotion to the Ramblers made her a popular figure among fans.

-In 2018, 33 years after Loyola Chicago’s last NCAA tournament appearance, Sister Jean brought her letterman’s jacket, team scarf and bright smile to the national stage.
+In 2018, 33 years after Loyola Chicago’s previous NCAA tournament appearance, Sister Jean brought her letterman’s jacket, team scarf and bright smile to the national stage.
 As the 11th-seeded Ramblers made a magical run, her legend only grew.

 At the time, Sister Jean said she had those Ramblers making it to the Sweet 16.
-On Tuesday, she revealed that her bracket had this year’s squad, now an eight seed in the Midwest region, getting to the Elite Eight.
+On Tuesday, she revealed that her bracket had this year’s squad, a No. 8 seed in the Midwest Region, getting to the Elite Eight.

 To do so, the Ramblers would probably have to knock off top-seeded Illinois in the second round, and Sister Jean said she was no fan of how the selection committee set up such an early potential in-state matchup.